hpc-io/pdc/README.md

 9. export LD_LIBRARY_PATH="$LIBFABRIC_DIR/lib:$LD_LIBRARY_PATH"
 10. export PATH="$LIBFABRIC_DIR/include:$LIBFABRIC_DIR/lib:$PATH"
 ```
-# Install mercury
+# Install Mercury
 Make sure the ctest passes.
-Otherwise PDC will not work.
+PDC may not work without passing all the tests of Mercury.
 Step 2 is not required.
 It is a stable commit I am using when I write this instruction.
 You may skip it if you believe the current master branch of mercury works.
 ```
 0. git clone https://github.com/mercury-hpc/mercury.git